ryanmurphy42/Murphy2022CoCulture/README.md

-# Murphy et al. (2022) Formation and growth characteristics of co-culture tumour spheroids https://doi.org/10.1101/2022.12.21.521515
+# Murphy et al. (2022) Formation and growth of co-culture tumour spheroids: new mathematical models and experiments https://doi.org/10.1101/2022.12.21.521515

 Preprint available on bioRxiv: https://doi.org/10.1101/2022.12.21.521515

-This repository holds key Julia code and all experimental data used to generate figures in the manuscript.
+This repository holds key Julia code and all experimental data used to generate figures in the the manuscript (version 2 on bioRxiv).

 Please contact Ryan Murphy for any queries or questions.